apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 ```
 SHOW TIMESERIES
 Eg: IoTDB > SHOW TIMESERIES
-Note: This statement can only be used in IoTDB Client.
+Note: This statement can only be used in IoTDB Cli.
 If you need to show all timeseries in JDBC, please use `DataBaseMetadata` interface.
 ```

 * Show Specific Timeseries Statement